Learn English with BBC Podcasts

 1. What is a supernova?

-the final explosion of a dying star
+The final explosion of a dying star

-a very large sun
+A very large sun

 2. What usually happens to a star when it comes to the end of its life?